Integrability conditions for space-time stochastic integrals: Theory and applications: An integrability criterion

-Consequently, the integrability criteria obtained in Theorem~\ref{main} extend the corresponding result of \citep[Theorem~2.7]{Rajput89} for deterministic functions (or, as used in \citep{BN11-2}, for integrands which are independent of $\La$) to allow for predictable integrands.\halmos \erem \brem[Martingale measures \citep{Walsh86}] In \citep{Walsh86} a stochastic integration theory for predictable integrands is developed with so-called worthy martingale measures as integrators.
-The concept of worthiness is needed since a martingale measure in Walsh's sense does not guarantee that it is a random measure in the sense of Definition \ref{ranmeas}.
-What is missing is, loosely speaking, a joint $\si$-additivity condition in space and time; see also the example in \citep[pp.~305ff.]{Walsh86}.
-The worthiness of a martingale measure, i.e. the existence of a dominating ($\si$-additive) measure, turns it into a random measure.
+Consequently, the integrability criteria obtained in Theorem~\ref {main} extend the corresponding result of \citep{Rajput89}, Theorem 2.7, for deterministic functions (or, as used in \citep{BN11-2}, for integrands which are independent of $\La$) to allow for predictable integrands. \end{Remark}

+\begin{Remark}[(Martingale measures \citep{Walsh86})] In \citep {Walsh86}, a stochastic integration theory for predictable integrands is developed with so-called worthy martingale measures as integrators.
+The concept of worthiness is needed since a martingale measure in Walsh's sense does not guarantee that it is a random measure in the sense of Definition~\ref{ranmeas}.
+What is missing is, loosely speaking, a joint \mbox{$\si$-additivity} condition in space and time; see also the example in \citep{Walsh86}, page 305ff.
+The worthiness of a martingale measure, that is, the existence of a dominating ($\si $-additive) measure, turns it into a random measure.

-In essence, the integration theory presented in \citep{Walsh86} for worthy martingale measures is an $L^2$-theory similar to \citep{Ito44,Doob53}, where the extension from simple to general integrands is governed by a dominating measure.
-The latter also determines whether a predictable function is integrable or not in terms of a square-integrability condition; see \citep[p.
-292]{Walsh86}.
+In essence, the integration theory presented in \citep{Walsh86} for worthy martingale measures is an $L^2$-theory similar to \citep {Doob53,Ito44}, where the extension from simple to general integrands is governed by a dominating measure.
+The latter also determines whether a predictable function is integrable or not in terms of a square-integrability condition; see \citep{Walsh86}, page 292.
 We see the main advantages of the $L^2$-theory as follows: it does not require the martingale measure to have different times of discontinuity, works with fairly easy integrability conditions and produces stochastic integrals again belonging to $L^2$.
-However, many interesting integrators (e.g. stable noises) are not $L^2$-random measures.
+However, many interesting integrators (e.g., stable noises) are not $L^2$-random measures.
 Moreover, even if the integrator $M$ is an $L^2$-random measure, the class $L^0(M)$ is usually considerably larger than the class $L^2(M)$.
 Thus, in comparison to \citep{Walsh86}, it is the compensation of these two shortages of the $L^2$-theory that constitutes the main advantage of our integrability conditions in Theorem~\ref{main}.
-We will come back to this point in Section \ref{s52}, where it is shown that in the study of stochastic PDEs, solutions often do not exist in the $L^2$-sense but in the $L^0$-sense.\halmos \erem
+We will come back to this point in Section~\ref{s52}, where it is shown that in the study of stochastic PDEs, solutions often do not exist in the $L^2$-sense but in the $L^0$-sense. \end{Remark}